Aubay-Data-AI/calista/README.md

 You can define custom rules using __Calista__ functions to analyze specific conditions within your data:
 ```
-from calista.core import functions as F
+from calista import functions as F

 my_rule = F.is_not_null(col_name="status") & F.is_integer("salary")